The benefits of outdoor play for preschoolers almost always outweigh any potential drawbacks!

-Of course there is a chance your little one will get dirty, possibly covered in mud and perhaps she will even put a piece of grass in her mouth (fingers crossed it’s not a dried up worm – apparently I did ate those as a young child, several times).
+Of course there is a chance your little one will get dirty, possibly covered in mud and perhaps they will even put a piece of grass in her mouth (fingers crossed it’s not a dried up worm – apparently I ate those as a young child, several times).

 And we are learning more and more that too much exposure to screens is not good for the developing brain of a young child!

 As long as there are no extreme weather conditions, there is no reason why children shouldn’t be outside playing.